AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ## Automated Certificate Provisioning Flow (informative)

+To enable zero-configuration TLS Certificate provisioning, Manufacturers must include a unique TLS Client Certificate on all their devices and the provide the corresponding Root Certificate Authority to customers.
+If the Client Certificate or the chain of trust is compromised the manufacturer must revoke the comprised certificates.

 1. Before the NMOS Node(EST Client) is shipped from the factory it must be provisioned with a unique TLS Client Certificate, signed by the Manufacturers Certificate Authority
 2. When the EST Client is connected to the target environments network, it will first discover the location of the EST Server using Unicast DNS-SD.
     * The EST Client should assume the EST server found using DNS-SD is trusted